erikamaker/bonecrawl/README.md

 In 2003, my mom linked me to a .zip file of some text adventures.
 That's all it took.
 Not as social as some other geeks I knew growing up, I spent the rest of my youth on solo adventures that unfolded before me in terminal-green characters across a curved black screen.
 For 20 years, I've dreamed of building my own text adventure and, in 2019, I broke ground on the rogue-like realization of its engine.
 Here it is, warts and all!

-If you're interested in collaborating (either in code or content), please reach out.
+If you're interested in collaborating (either in code or content), please reach out!